Granville Carter

 Granville Wellington Carter NA, Fellow National Sculpture Society (November 18, 1920 – November 21, 1992) was an American sculptor.

 He started his sculpture career by taking up wood carving as a teenager.
 Many of his wood carved creations would be signed "Dany", as he was known by family and friends.
 His fine wood carvings gained him praise and coverage in local newspapers such as the "Portland Sunday Telegram"., and the "Lewistion Journal".
-Carter was featured the 1949 book "Handicrafts of New England," by Allen Eaton.
+Carter was featured the 1949 book "Handicrafts of New England," by Allen H. Eaton.